Methodology

 Data sources and timing

-Information on gender was captured at the latest year available (for example in year 13) from NPD, which includes data from census (schools), ILR (colleges) and awarding body data (independent schools).
+Information on sex was captured at the latest year available (for example in year 13) from the national pupil database (NPD), which includes data from census data for schools, individual learner record (ILR) data for colleges and awarding body data for independent schools.

-Information on ethnicity was captured at the latest year available (for example in year 13) for students in schools from the census.
-The ILR does not collect information on ethnicity.
-Data on ethnicity in colleges was based on the student’s school census record in year 11, where available.
+Information on ethnicity is based on information recorded for a pupil for the latest year available (for example in year 13) for students in schools from the census.
+Individual learner record data does not collect information on ethnicity.
+Data on ethnicity in colleges was based on the student’s school census record in year 11 where available.

-Free school meal eligibility and disadvantage status were captured from NPD data as at year 11, for all students.
+Free school meals (FSM) eligibility and, by extension, disadvantage status is based on information from the national pupil database as at year 11 for all students.

 Ethnicity